billfoxco/seeing-md/README.md

 - Where did the file add unnecessary friction?
 - What behavior should be preserved or changed?

+Share a case by emailing [hello@seeing.md](mailto:hello@seeing.md).
+No repository account is needed.

-See [CONTRIBUTING.md](CONTRIBUTING.md) for the contribution process and [examples](examples) for initial cases and activation patterns.
+For source contributors, see [CONTRIBUTING.md](CONTRIBUTING.md) and [examples](examples) for the contribution process, initial cases, and activation patterns.

 ## Foundation and practice